 4] You can make Windows notify you before downloading Updates.
 When you see the Upgrade being offered, refuse it.
 The link shows the Group Policy & Registry methods, which you can apply on Windows 11/10.

-5] GWX Control Panel, will let you disable automatic Windows upgrade.
-It is a simple, safe and free program which not only lets you disable ‘Get Windows 10 app, but also gives you full control over Upgrade to Windows 10 notification, automatic download of Windows 10 installation files and detect and remove the files if any, and more!
-Basically, its job is to protect you from Windows 10 upgrade and alerts.
+5] GWX Control Panel, will let you disable automatic Windows upgrades.
+It is a simple, safe, and free program that not only lets you disable ‘Get Windows 10 app, but also gives you full control over the Upgrade to Windows 10 notification, automatic download of Windows 10 installation files and detect and remove the files if any, and more!
+Basically, its job is to protect you from Windows 10 upgrades and alerts.

 6] Has Windows 10 started upgrading your computer automatically?
 If the Windows 10 upgrade has already commenced, Windows 10 will first offer you two options Schedule it for later or Start the upgrade now or whether to upgrade to Windows now or tonight.

 Subsequently, it will want you to accept the EULA.
 Click on Decline and the upgrade process will stop right away.